PlanetLive/PlanetLive.github.io/README.md

 Click the notification bell icon in the lower right and agree to the Copilot terms.

-Paste the following in a
+Paste the following in a .js page to test autocomplete:

 `function findHighestNumber(array) {`